Execution of Clayton Lockett: On lethal injections

 From 1890 to 2010, the rate of botched lethal injections in the United States was 7.1%, higher than any other form of execution, with firing squads at 0%, the electric chair at 1.9%, hanging at 3.1%, and the gas chamber at 5.4%.

 In 2011, Hospira announced that it would stop manufacturing sodium thiopental, due to use by American prisons for executions.
-"Virtually all" death rows in the US were left without a steady supply of the drug, which is used to numb the pain of potassium chloride stopping the heart.
+"Virtually all" death rows in the US were left without a steady supply of the anesthetic, which is used to numb the pain of potassium chloride stopping the heart.
 Some states bartered supplies of execution drugs, while other states were accused of illegally buying drugs from India and other sources.
 The Drug Enforcement Administration seized supplies of sodium thiopental from several states in spring and summer 2011, questioning how they were imported.
-Other manufacturers have also refused to provide pharmaceutical drugs for the purpose of execution, and a European export ban added to problems obtaining the necessary drugs.
+Other manufacturers have also refused to provide pharmaceutical drugs for execution purposes, and a European export ban added to problems obtaining the necessary drugs.

 Due to the supply issues, Oklahoma used an untested mixture of midazolam (to make the victim fall unconscious), vecuronium bromide (to paralyse), and potassium chloride (used to stop the heart) for Lockett's execution.
 While Florida had previously used the same three drugs in a 2013 execution, they used 500 mg of midazolam rather than the 100 mg used by Oklahoma.
 Secrecy laws in Oklahoma prevent the public knowing more than which three drugs were used.
 The state refused to explain why that drug combination was chosen, what the drug specifics were as to labelling, and how they were obtained.
 Reportedly, the drugs were bought with petty cash, making the transaction harder to track and to challenge legally.